AliElSaleh/RiftBuild/README.md

 ---

 ### Environment Variables
-To reference environment variables, place an `@` before the name of the environment variable and wrap around with `()`.
-This is mandatory when referencing environment variables.
+To reference environment variables, place an `@` before the name of the environment variable.
 (Case sensitive)
 ```make
 LibraryDirectories @(CURL_PATH)/lib
 ```